learn

 Algae (phytoplankton) and trophic state

-Algae that are really small (microalgae) are also known as phytoplankton.
+Algae that live in the water column of lakes are also known as phytoplankton.
 The amount of phytoplankton in a lake is often closely linked with the amount of nutrient enrichment and biological productivity of a lake ecosystem (trophic state).
 Thus phytoplankton (measured as chlorophyll a) is included as an attribute in the NPS-FM 2020, with bands for both annual median (as a measure of general lake health) and annual maximum (as a measure for the occurrence of large blooms).
 Lakes with high levels of phytoplankton, that are in excess of the national bottom line, are lakes which have undergone (or are at risk to undergo) regime shifts to a persistent, degraded state in which native aquatic plants are absent.

 What are cyanobacteria?

 Cyanobacteria (or blue-green algae) are microscopic organisms that play a very important role in many land and aquatic ecosystems.
 Cyanobacteria are naturally occurring and live in a range of waterways, from near-pristine to those more impacted by land-use.
-Technically speaking cyanobacteria are bacteria (prokaryotes), not algae (which are eukaryotes), but they perform the same ecological function of converting sunlight into energy and oxygen (via photosynthesis).
-Hence they are often grouped with algae.
+Technically speaking cyanobacteria are bacteria, not algae (which are more similar to plants), but they perform the same ecological function of converting sunlight into energy and oxygen (via photosynthesis).
+Hence, they are often grouped with algae.
 Some cyanobacteria can produce toxins (commonly known as toxic algae) that are harmful to animals and humans.
-In aquatic environments, cyanobacteria can multiply and form blooms, which can be suspended in water (planktonic) or attached to rocks (benthic).
+In aquatic environments, cyanobacteria can multiply and form blooms, which can be suspended in the water column (planktonic) or attached to rocks (benthic).

-A colony of Microcystis made up from 100 000s of cells.
+A colony of Microcystis made up from many thousands of cells.

-In lakes and slow-flowing waters, cyanobacteria grow in a free-floating (also called planktonic) form which can cause the water to become murky or cloudy.
+In lakes and slow-flowing waters, cyanobacteria grow in the water column (planktonic) which can cause the water to become murky or cloudy.
 Planktonic cyanobacterial blooms are generally bright green in colour and can give lakes a ‘pea soup’ appearance.
 They can also form visible green to red films or scums on the water’s surface, especially at the water’s edge.

 A planktonic cyanobacteria bloom in Lake Horowhenua.